syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 ### End editing

 You can call the [SfDataGrid.EndEdit](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~EndEdit.html) method to programmatically end editing.
 A cell that is currently in edit mode commits the edited value to the underlying collection and exits the edit mode when this method is called.
-The below code example shows how to end the editing programmatically.
+The following code example shows how to end the editing programmatically.

 {% highlight c# %}
 this.dataGrid.EndEdit();